grantslatton/ball-tree/README.md

 It does this by partitioning data into a series of nested bounding spheres ("balls" in the literature).
-Spheres are used because it is trivial to compute the distance between a point and a sphere (distance to the sphere's center minus thte radius).
+Spheres are used because it is trivial to compute the distance between a point and a sphere (distance to the sphere's center minus the radius).
 The key observation is that a potential neighbor is necessarily closer than all neighbors that are located inside of a bounding sphere that is farther than the aforementioned neighbor.